Administrative Interpretation Teamsters (Unit 3)

-A2: “Work shift” means both a period of work that has a predertermined starting and ending time and the regularly scheduled configuration or pattern of work periods and days off.
-“Regularly scheduled” means the configuration repeats itwelf on a weekly, biweekly, or monthly basis.
+A2: “Work shift” means both a period of work that has a predetermined starting and ending time and the regularly scheduled configuration or pattern of work periods and days off.
+“Regularly scheduled” means the configuration repeats itself on a weekly, biweekly, or monthly basis.

 Q3: What is shift differential in BU 3 and how is it applied?